Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Evaluations

 As far as we know, no prior studies have been conducted on measuring notebook CU using machine learning methods.
 Hence, we established a baseline relying on notebook upvotes and trained four machine learning models accordingly.
 The outcomes are presented in \tabref{bin_ml_base}.
 Notably, training based on the UOCU criterion has shown substantial advancements in accuracy and F1-score.

-\begin{mdframed} \textbf{RQ2}. \textit{Is it feasible to develop a model capable of achieving satisfactory performance in assessing the code understandability of notebooks?}
+\begin{mdframed} \textbf{RQ2}. \textit{RQ2: Can a model be developed that effectively classify code understandability of notebooks based on the evaluation metrics established in this study?}

-\textbf{Answer:} We developed a predictive model using the Random Forest machine learning algorithm to evaluate CU in notebooks through binary classification.
+\textbf{Answer:} We developed a Classifier using the Random Forest machine learning algorithm to evaluate CU in notebooks through binary classification.
 This endeavor yielded a commendable accuracy of 89\% along with an F1-score of 88\%, showcasing significant improvements in accuracy and F1-score compared to the baseline.

 \end{mdframed}